TheSonicMaster/rtl8761b-fw-installer/README.md

 sudo ./rtl8761b-fw-installer.sh
 ```
 # Notes
 Remember to reboot after running the script!
-If the device still doesn't work after rebooting, then regenerate your initramfs with one of the following commands depending on your distro:
+If the device still doesn't work after rebooting, then regenerate your initramfs with one of the following commands depending on your distro (and reboot after doing so):
 - Debian/Ubuntu (and derivatives):
 ```
 sudo update-initramfs -u